Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 Learning how to self-assess is an incremental process that can begin with the elementary grades.
-Heidi Andrade (2007) said, "During self-assessment, students reflect on the quality of their work, judge the degree to which it reflects explicitly stated goals or criteria, and revise.
-Self-assessment is formative...Self-evaluation, in contrast, is summative--it involves students giving themselves a grade" (p.
+"During self-assessment, students reflect on the quality of their work, judge the degree to which it reflects explicitly stated goals or criteria, and revise.
+Self-assessment is formative...Self-evaluation, in contrast, is summative--it involves students giving themselves a grade" (Andrade, 2007, p.
 60).

 For self-assessment to be meaningful to students, they must prove to themselves that it can make a difference in their learning.
+In a differentiated classroom, self-assessment "also enables student and teacher to focus both on nonnegotiable goals for the class and personal or individual goals that are important for the development of each learner" (Tomlinson & McTighe, 2006, p.
+80).
 Alison Preece (1995) provided eight tips for success.
 Teachers might point out that payoff, start small and keep things simple, build self-[assessment] into day-to-day activities, make it useful, clarify criteria, focus on strengths, encourage variety and integrate self-[assessment] strategies with peer and teacher [assessment], and grant it a high profile (p.
 30).
-Tomlinson and McTighe (2006) said that "self-assessment in a differentiated classroom also enables student and teacher to focus both on nonnegotiable goals for the class and personal or individual goals that are important for the development of each learner" (p.
-80).

-To ease students into the process of evaluation, students might first evaluate the materials they use and activities in which they are involved.
-Teachers might ask for suggestions for improvement of lessons they have presented, peers might comment on work of others by acknowledging what was good and providing a suggestion for a change or addition (Preece, 1995).
+To ease students into the process of evaluation, Preece (1995) also noted that students might evaluate the materials they use and activities in which they are involved.
+Teachers might ask for suggestions for improvement of lessons they have presented, peers might comment on work of others by acknowledging what was good and providing a suggestion for a change or addition.
 Eventually students would "try a variety of strategies such as learning logs, conference records, response journals, self-report sheets, attitude surveys, and portfolio annotations" (p.
 33).
 Teachers might encourage them to come up with questions on "attitudes, strategies, stumbling blocks, and indicators of progress or achievement" (p.
 35).
 Students might write one or two statements of meaningful goals for themselves with some strategies for achieving them.
 The key for success on this latter is follow-up to monitor progress toward those goals with negotiated check-in times for discussion, including possible refinement or replacement.

 To help students develop their personal accountability for learning, Preece (1995) suggested that teachers might require students to keep a record book with books/content read, completed assignments, projects, personal goals, accomplishments and what is working well, challenges to learning, and difficulties encountered.
 This serves as a basis for conferences, either with the teacher or with parents.
 In either case, students use this tool and lead those conferences to report their progress on learning.